Faculty

 Sandra Reamer, MFA, M.S.
 (Applied Breathing Sciences), Certified Breathing Behavior Analyst

-Ms. Reamer earned her MS degree in Applied Breathing Sciences from the Graduate School of Behavioral Health Sciences in 2014, her MFA degree from Pratt Institute in 1997, and her BFA degree and Teaching Credential from the University of Denver in 1990.
-She also studied at: the Parsons School of Design in New York (New School of Social Research), 1979-1980; the American Academy of Sports Medicine, 1982 (Personal Trainer Certification); the Vienna Academy of Fine Art in Vienna Austria, 1982-1983; University of Northern Colorado in Greeley, 1990-1991 (Impact Counselor Certification); the University of Colorado in Boulder, 1999-2001(Graphics Art Certification); and Full Circle of Alternative Therapies, 2001-2003 (Craniosacral Therapist Upledger Certification). Â She was certified as a Breathing Behavior Analyst and earned her Behavioral Biofeedback Certificate from the Professional School of Behavioral Health Sciences, both in 2014.
+Sandra earned an MS degree in Applied Breathing Sciences from the Graduate School of Behavioral Health Sciences in 2014, an MFA degree from Pratt Institute in 1997, and a BFA degree and Teaching Credential from the University of Denver in 1990.
+She also studied at: the Parsons School of Design in New York (New School of Social Research), 1979-1980; the American Academy of Sports Medicine, 1982(Personal Trainer Certification); the Vienna Academy of Fine Art in Vienna Austria, 1982-1983; the University of Northern Colorado in Greeley, 1990-1991 (Impact Counselor Certification); the University of Colorado in Boulder, 1999-2001 (Graphics Art Certification); and Full Circle of Alternative Therapies, 2001-2003 (Craniosacral Therapist Upledger Certification).

-Scott B. Sonnon, MS (Applied Breathing Sciences), Ph.D (in progress), Intelligence Analyst
+Scott B. Sonnon, MS (Applied Breathing Sciences), Ph.D (in progress), intelligence analyst

 Mr. Sonnon directs the US Department of Energy Human Factors Laboratory.
 As a highly experienced specialist in Sport and Human Survival under Extreme Conditions and in Applied Breathing Sciences, he developed the resilience training courses used by the Federal Bureau of Investigation, the Defense Intelligence Agency, the National Nuclear Security Administration, and elements of United States Special Operations Command.
-His research addresses wearable sensors for identifying interventions for optimizing cognitive and physical performance. Â Â
+His research addresses wearable sensors for identifying interventions for optimizing cognitive and physical performance.

 Mr. Sonnon earned an MS degree with honors in Applied Breathing Sciences and was certified as both a Behavioral Biofeedback Practitioner and a Breathing Behavior Analyst by the Graduate School of Behavioral Health Science in 2019.
 He is currently completing a doctoral degree (Ph.D.) in operational psychology with a focus on high reliability cultures in national security.